-Across the globe, governments are responding to this new strain of Coronavirus, COVID-19, first detected at the end of 2019 and South Korea is no exception.
+Across the globe, governments are responding to the new strain of Coronavirus, COVID-19, first detected at the end of 2019 and South Korea is no exception.

-It is hoped by taking decisive action, such as implementing certain entrance restrictions, the spread of COVID-19 will be curbed and normality can resume.
+It is hoped by taking decisive action, such as implementing certain entry restrictions, the spread of COVID-19 will be curbed and normality can resume.

 Coronavirus has now spread to many nations across the world.
 A significant proportion of those infected have already made a full recovery.